spogburn/spogburn.github.io/content-strategy.md

 # Developing a Company Voice and Style

 ## Problem statement
-My company wanted to start a weekly email newsletter and develop a style that engages clients and customers.
-We're an agency building web and mobile applications and desktop software for a range of clients.
-I developed the content strategy and do much of the writing and editing for this product.
+A company I worked for wanted to start a weekly email newsletter to engage clients and customers.
+Together with invested stakeholders, I developed the content strategy and initially created much of the content for the newsletter.

+## Impact
+The weekly newsletter averaged a 30-40% open rate with very little dropoff over the first year of its existence.

 ## Highlights

-Here are some of my favorite newsletters to date:
+Some of my favorite newsletters to date:
 - [Avoiding Tutorial Hell](https://www.getrevue.co/profile/radial/issues/avoiding-tutorial-hell-974804)
 - [Solving Problems](https://www.getrevue.co/profile/radial/issues/solving-problems-740112)
 - [The Comfort of Consistency](https://www.getrevue.co/profile/radial/issues/the-comfort-of-consistency-571600)